 Make something fun that the kids and even the teacher will get a kick out of.
 For these healthy Halloween ghosts and pumpkin snacks, you’ll need bananas, oranges, celery, and melted chocolate (dark).
 Arrange on a platter, and you’re good to go!

 Cookie Decorating Ideas for Halloween

-The internet is full of fun sites that offer a variety of decorating ideas for Halloween cookies.
-Recipe sites such as All Recipes, Amazing Moms, and Family Fun have some fantastic decorating ideas that are easy to do and wonderful for display.
+The internet is full of fun sites offering various Halloween cookie decorating ideas.
+Recipe sites such as All Recipes, Amazing Moms, and Family Fun have fantastic decorating ideas that are easy to do and wonderful for display.
 Many recipes allow you to cut the sugar for icing for a healthier but still tasty Halloween snack.
 I constantly change recipes for “healthier” food.

 Halloween Lunch Ideas for Kids

 Traditional Halloween colors are orange, black, red, and yellow, so find healthy foods with those colors and get creative with lunch platters.
-You can make ghost sandwiches or pumpkin sandwiches as well by merely cutting the bread into desired shapes.
+You can make ghost or pumpkin sandwiches by cutting the bread into desired shapes.